DPL: Depth-only Perceptive Humanoid Locomotion via Realistic Depth Synthesis and Cross-Attention Terrain Reconstruction: Experiments

 Table~\ref{tab:mae_terrain} presents the mean absolute error (MAE) results across seven terrain types, comparing our proposed method with several ablated variants, a CNN-based and ResNet-based baseline. \textit{w/o GRU} refers to replacing the GRU module with an MLP for processing temporal features. \textit{w/o Condition} denotes feeding the rough heightmap directly into the UNet decoder, instead of using the encoded depth latent as the conditional input.
 Our full model consistently achieves the lowest error across most terrains.
 To better understand the contribution of each module, we perform ablation studies by systematically removing individual components.
 Overall, the experiment validates the effectiveness of our proposed architecture.
 The integration of history-aware encoding, transformer-based cross-attention, and condition-driven decoding leads to robust generalization across terrain types, supporting accurate terrain understanding even under visual noise, occlusion, or irregular geometric layouts.

 Success rate and traversing rate (the ratio of distance traveled before terminating relative to total distance) are reported in Fig.~\ref{fig:Ablation}.
+We report two key metrics: the traversing rate, represented by the bars, and the success rate, indicated by the lines.
 The ablation results demonstrate the contribution of each component in enabling robust locomotion across diverse terrains.
 First, incorporating multi-teacher distillation and gait-command adaptation substantially improves performance in high-difficulty settings such as gaps and hurdles, as these mechanisms allow the policy to leverage complementary expert knowledge and dynamically adjust locomotion phase or stepping frequency according to terrain demands.
 Second, the backbone plays a critical role in providing a persistent forward-driving signal.
 In practice, we observe that robots without the backbone tend to remain stationary when encountering highly challenging terrains, as halting avoids failure penalties and can artificially increase the expected reward.
-The backbone prevents this conservative behavior by enforcing forward motion, thereby encouraging the robot to explore crossing strategies even under high risk.
+While training a vision-based policy from scratch is indeed achievable through extensive reward shaping or curriculum design, recent studies have highlighted that such "reward hacking" (\textit{e.g.}, remaining in place) remains a persistent bottleneck, often necessitating complex auxiliary mechanisms.
+The backbone serves as an efficient architectural alternative to such laborious reward tuning.
+It prevents this conservative behavior by enforcing forward motion, thereby encouraging the robot to explore crossing strategies even under high risk.
 This design enables the emergence of successful behaviors for difficult terrains that would otherwise remain unexplored.
+The blind policy refers to a baseline relying solely on proprioception, whereas the depth-based policy denotes an end-to-end approach that operates directly on depth observations without explicit height map reconstruction.
+The depth-based policy is composed of all variants, like backbone, adaption and multi-teacher distillation.